Download a One-Day Sample Itinerary

 Just a few miles east on route 128, you’ll enter Gloucester, America’s oldest seaport.
 Here you’re greeted by iconic statue of “The Man at the Wheel,” commissioned in memory of the thousands of fishermen lost at sea, and its companion, “The Fishermen’s Wives” memorial, steps away from the historic Stage Fort Park welcoming center.
 See the evolution of fishing vessels on Harbor Loop where the Heritage Center sits.
 Other parks to visit include Dogtown, the long-gone site of a 1700s farming community donated to the city by local businessman Roger Babson.
 Babson had boulders throughout the wooded trails inscribed with inspirational words like “Courage” and “Industry.”

 Any visit to Gloucester should include time on the water and there are plenty of options to enjoy!
-One choice for harbor tours is the schooner Thomas E. Lannon, which elegantly glides through Gloucester Harbor within easy viewing distance of the quintessential New England lighthouses that dot the harbor.
+Two choices for harbor tours are the Schooner Thomas E. Lannon and the Schooner Ardelle, which elegantly glide through Gloucester Harbor within easy viewing distance of the quintessential New England lighthouses that dot the harbor.
 Whale watching, a favorite activity of visitors and locals, is at its best in Gloucester, the closest point in Massachusetts to the whale feeding grounds of Stellwagen Bank and Jeffrey’s Ledge.
 Whale watching companies operate from May to October and many also offer full- and half-day deep sea fishing trips.
 Departing from Gloucester are Cape Ann Whale Watch, Capt.
 Bill & Sons Whale Watching, and 7 Seas Whale Watching.

 Gloucester is also home to the Rocky Neck Art Colony, the country’s oldest continuously operating art colony.
 Nearby Rockport is also an artistic hub – with its quaint downtown and famous “Motif #1” fishing shack off the main pier, it’s easy to see what has inspired more than 150 years worth of visitors-among them Fitz Henry Lane, Winslow Homer, Edward Hopper, Childe Hassam, and John Sloan-to pick up a paintbrush and make Rockport a part of their lives.
 After browsing the shops at Bearskin Neck, take in true Cape Ann views at Halibut Point State Park.
 This former seaside quarry and lighthouse is now surrounded by walking trails that lead to an outcropping of boulders along crashing waves.
 Even in winter the views are remarkable-just watch your step!